Trudeau lays wreath at Berlin Holocaust memorial

-Justin Trudeau took a moment Friday morning to tour Berlin’s National Holocaust Memorial, where he laid a wreath and then took a short walk in the rain as he toured the sombre monument’s grey pillars.
+Justin Trudeau took a moment Friday morning to tour Berlin’s National Holocaust Memorial, where he laid a wreath and then took a short walk in the rain among the sombre monument’s grey pillars.

 Later in the day, he is scheduled to visit the site of December’s deadly terrorist attack in the capital’s Christmas market.